REPORTS TO: Department Supervisor, Dean of Academics, Vice President

 QUALIFICATIONS:

-- AAS degree in Agriculture, Agricultural Education, Agronomy, Animal Science, or a related field.
+- AAS degree in Agriculture, Agricultural Education, Agronomy, or a related field.

-- 3 years industry experience in agricultural production, including crop farming and/or livestock management.
+- 3 years industry experience in agricultural production.

 - Strong understanding of modern agricultural technologies and best practices.